KriSh82432/My-Programs/README.md

 # My-Programs
-Project 1 :
-IT's a simple Calculator in C language with four basic operators +,-,*,/ .
-It will take two input values.
-Project 2 :
-It's a simple calendar showing all the days and months in a year..
+Basic and simple programs in C , Python
+It includes the programs and problems which I have learnt in Udemy, Courssera and many websites..